TheHolyRoger/RogerThat/docs/README.template.md

 # ![#f03c15](https://placehold.co/15x15/f03c15/f03c15.png) Important!!
 RogerThat has been rewritten for MQTT!
-## This is an outdated version and no longer supported!
-See the `mqtt` branch for the latest version.
+## Setup has completely changed to support MQTT with Hummingbot's new MQTT Bridge

 # RogerThat

 **RogerThat** is a standalone python web server designed to receive **TradingView** alerts (or similar) and forward them to **Hummingbot**.

-**TradingView** is a widely used market market tracker that allows users to create, share and use custom strategies but is quite limited in how it can be "plugged in" to other services.
-It does however allow the creation of "**Alerts**" which can send data to a webhook (public URL).
+**TradingView** is a widely used market market tracker that allows users to create, share and use custom strategies but is quite limited in how it can be "plugged in" or connected to other services.
+It does however allow the creation of "**Alerts**" which can send data to a Webhook (requires a public-facing URL).

-**RogerThat** facilitates the collection and forwarding of these **TradingView Alerts** to **Hummingbot** via the **Remote Command Executor** module, which listens to **RogerThat** via a websocket for received commands and updates.
+**RogerThat** facilitates the collection and forwarding of these **TradingView Alerts** to **Hummingbot** via the **MQTT Bridge** module, which listens to **RogerThat** via subscribed MQTT topics.

-Whilst it's purpose is to bridge **TradingView** and **Hummingbot**, it can work as a gateway / bridge between any service that sends data via Webhooks (to a public URL) and serve / route them to *multiple* **Hummingbot** instances.
+Whilst RogerThat's purpose is to bridge **TradingView** and **Hummingbot**, it can work as a gateway / bridge between any service that sends data via Webhooks (to a public URL) and serve / route them to *multiple* **Hummingbot** instances or connected MQTT clients.

 ##### Menu